tigerbeetle/tigerbeetle/docs/reference/transfers.md

 #### `flags.linked`

-When the linked flag is specified, it links an transfer with the next transfer in the batch, to create a chain of transfer, of arbitrary length, which all succeed or fail in creation together.
+When the linked flag is specified, it links a transfer with the next transfer in the batch, to create a chain of transfer, of arbitrary length, which all succeed or fail in creation together.
 The tail of a chain is denoted by the first transfer without this flag.
 The last